appeler/naampy/README.rst

       - Odisha
       -

 How is the underlying data produced?
 ====================================

-We split the name into first name and last name (see the python notebook for how we do this) and then aggregate per state and first_name, and tabulate `prop_male, prop_female, prop_third_gender, n_female, n_male, n_third_gender`
+We split the name into first name and last name (see the python notebook for how we do this) and then aggregate per state and first_name, and tabulate `prop_male, prop_female, prop_third_gender, n_female, n_male, n_third_gender`.
+We produce native language rolls and english transliterations.
+(We use `indicate <https://github.com/in-rolls/indicate>`__ to produce transliterations for hindi rolls.)

 This is used to provide the base prediction.